garooda/data-structures/recursion/README.md

 above code will never terminate and hence it will give segmentation fault when executed.

-the question still remains **why do we get segmentation fault?** the answer if the code does not terminated at appropriate step it will continue to calculate factorial for infinite number which results in memory unavailable.
+the question still remains **why do we get segmentation fault?** the answer is if the code does not terminated at appropriate step it will continue to calculate factorial for infinite number which results in unavailability of a memory.
 ![memory](https://github.com/garooda/data-structures/blob/main/recursion/photo_2021-03-13_10-28-57.jpg)

 so the correct code will be